tarunngusain08/System-Design/E-Commerce/Catalog.md

    - Implement promotional campaigns and discount codes to incentivize purchases.
 Allow users to apply discount codes during checkout and display promotional banners or offers on the product pages.

 By implementing these additional use cases, the product catalog system can become more comprehensive, engaging, and valuable for both the business and its users.

+### APIs

+To create API endpoints for the provided use cases, we'll define a RESTful API with endpoints for user authentication, order management, inventory management, product recommendations, product reviews and ratings, advanced filtering and search, and promotions/discounts.
+Here's a basic outline of the API endpoints for each use case:

+1. **User Authentication and Authorization**:
+   - POST /api/auth/login: Endpoint for user authentication.
+Accepts username/email and password, returns authentication token.
+   - POST /api/auth/logout: Endpoint to invalidate user authentication token and log out.

+2. **Order Management**:
+   - POST /api/orders: Endpoint to create a new order.
+Requires authentication token.
+Accepts order details (e.g., product IDs, quantities).
+   - GET /api/orders/{orderId}: Endpoint to retrieve details of a specific order.
+Requires authentication token and authorization (user should be able to view their own orders).
+   - GET /api/orders: Endpoint to retrieve a list of orders.
+Requires authentication token and authorization.

+3. **Inventory Management**:
+   - GET /api/inventory/products: Endpoint to retrieve a list of products in inventory.
+Requires authentication token and authorization (e.g., admin role).
+   - POST /api/inventory/products: Endpoint to add a new product to inventory.
+Requires authentication token and authorization (e.g., admin role).
+   - PUT /api/inventory/products/{productId}: Endpoint to update product details in inventory.
+Requires authentication token and authorization (e.g., admin role).
+   - DELETE /api/inventory/products/{productId}: Endpoint to delete a product from inventory.
+Requires authentication token and authorization (e.g., admin role).

+4. **Product Recommendations**:
+   - GET /api/products/recommendations: Endpoint to fetch recommended products for the authenticated user based on their browsing/purchase history.

+5. **Product Reviews and Ratings**:
+   - POST /api/products/{productId}/reviews: Endpoint to submit a review for a specific product.
+Requires authentication token.
+   - GET /api/products/{productId}/reviews: Endpoint to retrieve reviews for a specific product.

+6. **Advanced Filtering and Search**:
+   - GET /api/products: Endpoint to retrieve a list of products with filtering and search parameters (e.g., category, price range, keyword search).
+   - GET /api/categories: Endpoint to retrieve a list of categories.
+   - GET /api/products/{productId}: Endpoint to retrieve details of a specific product.

+7. **Promotions and Discounts**:
+   - POST /api/promotions/discounts: Endpoint to apply a discount code during checkout.
+Requires authentication token.
+   - GET /api/promotions/banners: Endpoint to retrieve promotional banners or offers for the product pages.

+These are basic outlines of the API endpoints for the provided use cases.
+Depending on your specific requirements and system architecture, you may need to further refine and expand these endpoints.
+Additionally, consider implementing authentication and authorization mechanisms to ensure secure access to the API endpoints.